-Since May 2008 the NorNed cable between Norway and the Netherlands has been in commercial operation.
-The capacity on this interconnector is allocated through explicit auctions.
-This is a temporary solution and not in line with prerequisites of Statnett's licence.
-The temporary explicit auction solution is extended to 31.
-Desember 2011.
-The reason for the delay of market coupling is deviating gate closure time of the Dutch power exchange.
+The NorNed interconnector between Norway and the Netherlands was included into the Interim Tight Volume Coupling (ITVC) 11.
+January 2011.
+This implies that the capacity of the cable is traded more efficiently through implicit auctions.
+Until this date the capacity has been allocated through explicit auctions.
+This was a temporary solution and not in line with prerequisites of Statnett's licence.
+The reason for the delay of market coupling was deviating gate closure times between the Dutch and Nordic power exchanges.

 The extent of the congestions in Norway fluctuates over time.
 Both the hydro situation and the trading capacities affect the extent of congestions.
-The diagram below shows the average available transmission capacity on different Nordic interconnectors compared to normal capacity.
+The diagram below shows the average transmission capacity that has been available to the market on different Nordic interconnectors compared to normal maximum capacity.